 † I recommend using a medium-low tension spring instead of the standard tension spring supplied with the full assembly.
-Your virtual plunger will never actually strike a ball, just dead air, which makes the standard strength a little harsh.
-Lightening it up a bit helps.
-I think it also just feels smoother with the lighter spring.
+Your plunger will never actually strike a ball, so it doesn't need a lot of force; excess force will just make it bounce more when it hits the barrel spring.
+I think it also feels smoother with the lighter spring.